hyugithub/deep_reinforcement_learning/bandit/README.md

 Computational cost

 ### Rare event
 In many real-world bandit problems, a binary reward happens rarely.
-For example, on websites users
+For example, on certain websites only 1% of users click the recommended content.
+So the average reward is very low (0.01).
+Rare events present additional challenges for RL.

 ### Convergence of optimal control policy versus accurate forecasting

 ### Correlation